Last modified: June 23,2020

 - Charge you different prices or rates for goods or services, including through granting discounts or other benefits, or imposing penalties;

 - Provide you a different level or quality of goods or services; or

 - Suggest that you may receive a different price or rate for goods or services or a different level or quality of goods or services.

 We may offer you financial incentives to provide us with personal information that is reasonably related to the information’s value.
 This could result in different prices, rates, or quality levels for our products or services.
 Any financial incentive we offer will be described in written terms that explain the material aspects of the financial incentive program.
 You must opt-in to any financial incentive program and may revoke your consent at any time by contacting us as indicated below.

 5. Direct Marketing and Do Not Track Signals

-If you have any questions, concerns, or complaints about this Privacy Statement, or our privacy practices in general, they should be directed to the Company at:
+To submit general questions or requests regarding this Privacy Notice or our privacy practices, they should be directed to the Company at:

 Marsh & McLennan Agency LLC